octokit/app.js/README.md

 })
 ```

-### Accessing API Endpoints
+## Accessing API Endpoints

-Now that you are recieving webhooks, you can take actions using both GitHub's
+Now that you are receiving webhooks, you can take actions using both GitHub's
 REST and GraphQL APIs via `octokit`.
 If you want to access API endpoints as
 a GitHub App, we recommend using `octokit`'s built in app support.